eilmiedu/demoRepo/README.md

 # demoRepo
-This is desc for Demo Repo
+This is desc for Demo Repo for my class.